amsaren/course_materials/Webinar_2022/slides/Tykky.md

   - Same container could run in Puhti, Mahti, LUMI, your own computer...
 - Software requiring MPI will need suitable container for each system
   - Most bioscience applications are thread-based, so this is not a problem
+- Sofware requiring GPU more portable than MPI, but may require modifications

 # Container complications
 - Building containers from scratch can be a bit tricky
+  - Some operations require root acces on build system
 - Running containerized applications requires special commands
-- Care needed to make files visible inside the containers
+- Care needed to make host system files visible inside the containers
-  - Using `singularity_wrapper` command takes care some of this
+  - Using `singularity_wrapper` command takes care most of this

 # Tykky container wrapper
 - Provides an easy way to do containerised installations